Fried Polenta Recipe – How to Make Fried Polenta

 Horror Movies

 Cohen’s commentary notes how the junk we retain to buy and ingest is pushed via corporate backing despite widely mentioned risks, which the public either ignores or doesn’t seem to regard.
-Humanity is *quite literally* poisoning itself, and whilst we might not be remodeling into braindead “Stuff Zombies,” as products continue to be recalled or re-evaluated, thirty-4 years haven’t taught us a damn factor.
+Humanity is *quite literally* poisoning itself.
+While we might not be remodeling into braindead “Stuff Zombies” as products continue to be recalled or re-evaluated, thirty-4 years haven’t taught us a damn factor.
 I want to watch The Stuff because comedy is far, but Cohen’s issues ring as loudly nowadays.

 - A word from our sposor -